skipydg/Moonfin-DV-AndroidTV-FireTV/README.md

 - Nvidia Shield TV
 - Amazon Fire TV / Fire TV Stick
 - Google TV (Chromecast with Google TV)

+### Jellyseerr Setup (Optional)
+To enable media discovery and requesting:

+1. Install and configure Jellyseerr on your network ([jellyseerr.dev](https://jellyseerr.dev))
+2. In Moonfin, go to **Settings → Jellyseerr**
+3. Enter your Jellyseerr server URL (e.g., `http://192.168.1.100:5055`)
+4. Click **Connect with Jellyfin** and enter your Jellyfin password
+5. Test the connection, then start discovering!

+Your session is saved securely and will reconnect automatically.

 ### Sideloading Instructions
 1. Enable "Unknown Sources" or "Install Unknown Apps" in your device settings